chayacohen/Typing-Mania/README.md

 - View a list of all the words that appeared on the screen throughout the game once the game ends.
 They will be able to click on a word and view the corresponding definition
 - View the total amount of words typed throughout the course of the game
-- View the streak of how many words were typed before the hit the bottom of the play area
+- View the streak of how many words were typed before they hit the bottom of the play area

 In addition this project will include
-- An instructions button that is clickable and in a pop-up format once clicked.
+- An instructions button that is clickable and in pop-up format.
 - A production READMe.

 ## WireFrames ##